Marecu/BossFightGame/README.md

     2) Press "E" to issue a spell attack.
 You will be able to see the moving player attack (X) added to the list of player attacks (Y).

-The visual component is visible immediately upon application start.
-The entire application is represented visually.
+The visual component is visible immediately upon game start.
+The entire game is represented visually.

-You can save the game by pressing "ESC" to open the pause menu and selecting "Save and quit".
+You can save the game by pressing "ESC" (while actively in the game) to open the pause menu and selecting "Save and quit".

-You can load a saved game by pressing the "Load game" button on the home screen when the application is run.
+You can load a saved game by pressing the "Load Game" button on the home screen when the application is run.